MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 40 - Chapter 2 - The Guild's New Recruits - Bottom of Drenched Bluff.md

   * *Anchor: <a name="0"></a>0*

-  * `💬`: "Thanks for playing!
-We hope you enjoyed the demo!"
+>Thanks for playing!
+We hope you enjoyed the demo!

 *Else:*